mouseless/mouseless.codes/case-studies.md

 ## Flopal

-[Flopal][] is a raised floor systems manifacturing company, operating since early '90s.
-Their internal business processes were renewed in 2014 with which they decided to develop a custom software solution for their production, procurement and sales processes.
+[Flopal][] is a manufacturer of raised floor systems, operating since the early '90s.
+In 2014, they initiated the modernization of their internal business processes and decided to create a custom software solution for their production, procurement and sales operations.

-We're providing them with a well structured backend framework and a solid runtime admin UI generation tool so that they can be productive and responsive in terms of their custom software needs.
+We're providing them with a well-structured backend framework and a robust runtime admin UI generation tool, enhancing their productivity and responsiveness to their custom software needs.

 ### History

-Flopal has always been an enabler for us to discover our unique way of developing software.
-Thanks to this long-term partnership that goes back to 2011, we were courageous when establishing our collective.
+Flopal has always been an enabler for us in shaping our unique approach to software development.
+Our lasting partnership, dating back to 2011, empowered us to take bold steps in forming our collective.

 ### Overview